agroimpacts/cloud-free-planet/spatial/python/planet/README.md

 [imagery] # imagery settings
 local_mode: False # local mode means to donwload everything into local catalog without S3 uploads
+s3_only: False # use only S3 without local files download, WARN: this may lead to data corruption on S3
-test: false # use a small test AOI
+test: False # use a small test AOI
 aoi: cfg/ghana_aoi.geojson # path to a desired AOI
 with_csv: True # to use ot not to use csv_points as an extra area of intrest
 csv_only: True # to use input csv file as the only aoi